USS Hornet (CV-12): Flight deck arrangements

-The short-hull Essexs had a flight deck that was 862 ft long and had a maximum width of 108 ft.
+The short-hull Essexes had a flight deck that was 862 ft long and had a maximum width of 108 ft.
 Below it was a 654 × 70 ft hangar with a height of 18 ft.
 The hangar was connected to the flight deck by three aircraft elevators, two in the flight deck and a folding one on the port side of the flight deck, abreast the island.
 Catapult arrangements for the early Essexs varied between ships; Hornet was built with a single hydraulic catapult on the forward part of the flight deck and another was fitted transversely on the hangar deck.
 All of the Essexs were fitted with arresting gear to allow them to land aircraft over both the stern and the bow.

-Early in the design process, the Essexs were intended to carry over 100 aircraft: 27 fighters, 37 scout or dive bombers, 18 torpedo bombers, 3 observation and 2 utility aircraft, plus 21 partially disassembled spares.
-Early war experience increased the number of fighters to 36 at the expense of the observation and utility aircraft and reduced the number of spares to 9.
+Early in the design process, the Essexs were intended to carry over 100 aircraft: 27 fighters, 37 scout or dive bombers, 18 torpedo bombers, three observation and two utility aircraft, plus 21 partially disassembled spares.
+Early war experience increased the number of fighters to 36 at the expense of the observation and utility aircraft and reduced the number of spares to nine.
 By mid-1945, the air group typically consisted of 36 or 37 fighters, an equal number of fighter bombers, and dive and torpedo squadrons of 15 aircraft apiece for a total of 103.
 By this time, the fighter squadrons included specialist photo-reconnaissance and night fighter aircraft.